Godswillomuka/code-challange/REDME.md

 #### By *God'swill Omuka*

 ## Description
-It's a webpage that shows different types of triangles and what they look like.
+It's a webpage that shows different types of code challanges

 ## Installation
 You use git clone to be able to download the documents in the GitHub